 Dieser Beitrag enthält Werbung – advertising.

-I happened to have some salsiccia actually meant for BBQ.
+I happened to have some salsicce actually meant for BBQ.
 Then there was no BBQ – what to do?
-I asked advice in Eleonora Galesso’s cookbook.
-(You realized from my latest posts that I’m on an Italian trip – so it shouldn’t be a surprise that I grabbed this cookbook once again!)
+I asked advice in Eleonora Galasso’s cookbook.
+(You’ve realized by now from my latest posts that I’m on an Italian trip – so it shouldn’t be a surprise that I grabbed this cookbook once again!)

 I found an interesting recipe which I downsized to reality i. e. the supplies in my fridge & my pantry:

 I decided to let it be accompanied by pasta – big rigatoni!

 The preparation was easy…

 - the salsicce were cut into pieces (not too small!)